Best User Management APIs for Developers

 Modern applications require support for multiple authentication methods.
 All platforms support OAuth 2.0 and OpenID Connect standards (OAuth 2.0 Specification, OpenID Connect Core), but implementation complexity varies significantly.

-Clerk supports email/password, magic links, one-time passcodes, 20+ social providers, passkeys (Clerk Passkeys), Web3 wallets, SAML SSO, and multi-factor authentication with built-in components (Clerk Authentication).
-Session management includes short-lived tokens (60-second expiration) with automatic refresh at 50-second intervals, plus multi-session support allowing users to sign into multiple accounts simultaneously (Clerk Sessions).
+Clerk supports email/password, magic links, one-time passcodes, 20+ social providers, passkeys (Clerk Passkeys), Web3 wallets (Base, MetaMask, Coinbase Wallet, OKX Wallet), enterprise SSO (SAML and OIDC), and multi-factor authentication with built-in components (Clerk Authentication).
+Session management uses a hybrid authentication model with short-lived session tokens (60-second expiration) and automatic refresh at 50-second intervals, plus multi-session support allowing users to sign into multiple accounts simultaneously (Clerk Sessions).

 Auth0 provides comprehensive flow support including Authorization Code Flow with PKCE (recommended for SPAs), Client Credentials Flow for machine-to-machine, Device Authorization Flow, and traditional flows (Auth0 Authentication Flows).
 The platform excels at enterprise scenarios with SAML 2.0 IdP/SP roles, Active Directory integration, and extensive connection options.